ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

 ```

-The way to interpret the output of the command and the parameters is the following:
+The way to interpret the output of the command, and the parameters is the following:

 *  `i2cdetect` takes a positional argument named I²C bus, in this case it maps to a
     linux device by number depending on your board.
 On the Raspberry Pi 4, it is the